-It began with an uptick in wildfires starting Wednesday February 27, the day after the South Carolina Forestry Commission issued a statewide Red Flag Fire Alert.
-As more than 100 new wildfires broke out and rapidly spread Saturday, March 1, the South Carolina Forestry Commission issued a statewide State Forester's Burning Ban.
+It began with an uptick in wildfires starting Wednesday February 27, the day after the South Carolina Forestry Commission (SCFC) issued a statewide Red Flag Fire Alert.
+As more than 100 new wildfires started to increase Saturday, March 1, the South Carolina Forestry Commission issued a statewide State Forester's Burning Ban,.
 This ban prohibits all types of outdoor burning such as campfires, yard debris burning and prescribed burning.